utep-cs-systems-courses/lcdtoy-galvarez6/src/README.md

 ## Project folder: SRC
 contained in the project folder is the .c and .h files from lab 2 these
 include:
--main.c: main file of the program.(attempts to put cpu to sleep) -buzzer.c and buzzer.h: contains functions to drive the buzzer to make sounds.
+- main.c: main file of the program.(attempts to put cpu to sleep)
+- buzzer.c and buzzer.h: contains functions to drive the buzzer to make sounds.
--led.c and led.h: contain fucntions to turn on the red and green leds.
+- led.c and led.h: contain fucntions to turn on the red and green leds.
--notes.h: defines notes used to play songs from lab 2 used in swithces.c.
+- notes.h: defines notes used to play songs from lab 2 used in swithces.c.
--switches.c and switches.h: contain fucntions used to handle interrupts from the 4 buttons on the top board.
+- switches.c and switches.h: contain fucntions used to handle interrupts from the 4 buttons on the top board.
--states.c and states.h: used to transition states that affected the leds with watch dog timer.
+- states.c and states.h: used to transition states that affected the leds with watch dog timer.
 -wdInterruptHandler.c: used to toggle leds every 125 of a second.
 <hr>
 * New for lab 3:
--lcddraw.c and lcddraw.h: used to draw shapes and contains fucntion for the custom shape:
+- lcddraw.c and lcddraw.h: used to draw shapes and contains fucntion for the custom shape:
--lcdutils: library used for lcddraw.
+- lcdutils: library used for lcddraw.